View Document Text

 is most relevant to them at that time.

-Reports and deliverables are presented in client meetings to help solidify concepts and
+Reports and other deliverables are reviewed during meetings to help reinforce concepts and

 illustrate key findings.
 In addition, each client typically receives a post meeting letter